Huegoxaga/notes/python/README.md

 range(2,5) # It represents number from 2 to 4.
 range(5,20,x) # It creates a range from 5 to 19 with certain interval x. reversed(range(5)) # It represents number from 4 to 0.
+# xrange() is similar and it only works in Python 2.x. xrange returns a generator object
 ```

 ### None object